edgio-docs/edgio-docs/src/guides/performance/rules/features.md

 Configure this feature by specifying an integer value and then selecting the desired time unit (i.e., seconds, minutes, hours, etc.).
 This value defines the length of time past TTL expiration during which stale content may be delivered.

+The following formula indicates the length of time during which stale content may be delivered:

+`<TTL> + <STALE WHILE REVALIDATE TIME>`

 <Callout type="info">

   Each stale response includes a `Warning` response header.